ZcashFoundation/frost/book/src/frost.md

 are important to understand how to use the library, but rest assured that the [Tutorial](tutorial.md) will have more concrete information.

 FROST is a threshold signature scheme.
-It allows splitting a Schnorr private key into `n` shares for a threshold `t`, such that `t` (or more) participants can together generate a signature that can be validated by the matching public key.
+It allows splitting a Schnorr signing key into `n` shares for a threshold `t`, such that `t` (or more) participants can together generate a signature that can be validated by the corresponding verifying key.
 One important aspect is that the resulting signature is indistinguishable from a non-threshold signature from the point of view of signature verifiers.

 ```admonish note